J-81/GeneLab_Data_Processing-1/Raw_Data_Generation/UPX_kit_for_bulk_RNAseq.md

 **Parameter Definitions:**

-* `--stdin` - read contining the cell ID (this is the reverse read for samples prepared with the Qiagen UPX kit)
+* `--stdin` - fastq file with the reads contining the cell ID and UMI (this is the reverse reads for samples prepared with the Qiagen UPX kit)
-* `--bc-pattern` – pattern for the barcode on the read containing the cell ID; `C`s indicate placeholders for cell IDs; `N`s indicate placeholders for UMIs
+* `--bc-pattern` – pattern for the barcode on the read containing the cell ID and UMI; `C`s indicate placeholders for cell IDs; `N`s indicate placeholders for UMIs
 * `--plot-prefix` - instructs the program to output plots to visualise the set of thresholds considered for defining cell barcodes
 * `-L` - specifies whitelist output log file
 * `--set-cell-number` - number of cell IDs to extract; this should match the number of individual samples in each sample pool